robmuh/robmuh.github.com/_posts/2014-10-03-python-in-browser.markdown

 engineer (who now works at Google) from those of Perl developed by a linguist.

-During it's long life several Python engines have been created to accomplish different things, all with their own subtle (and sometimes annoying) differences.
+During its long life several Python engines have been created to accomplish different things, all with their own subtle (and sometimes annoying) differences.
 Among these are the 'in browser' Python interpreter engines that weigh up to 300KB, don't support much of anything you